 Parents who complete and submit applications between February 3 and April 3 and indicate a preference for a school site must have their child screened to be considered for placement in a Pre-K school site.
 After your application has been reviewed you will receive an appointment notification by mail with information about scheduling a screening appointment.

 Preparing your child for a developmental screening event

 Your child will be screened using a developmental assessment designed to measure gross and fine motor skills, critical thinking skills, language development and learning disposition behaviors.
 We call this experience "playing games with a teacher."
 The assessment usually takes about 30 minutes.
 During this time parents will complete a survey to rate the child's self-help and social-emotional development.

-Children who apply beginning April 1 will be considered for preK placements in public schools, Head Start, and NC PreK classes in designated private childcare sites based on the criteria stated above.
-Children enrolled in the preK program who have not been screened will have a developmental screening conducted by their classroom teacher after enrollment.
+Children who apply after April 3 will be considered for Pre-K placements in public schools, Head Start, and NC Pre-K classes in designated private childcare sites based on the criteria stated above, if space is available.
+Children must be screened before they can be enrolled in the Pre-K program.
+Families will be notified when space is available.
+Please note the enrollment process can take several weeks to complete.